amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

-### WebdriverIO-v7 boilerplate code with Mocha BDD
+### WebdriverIO-v8 boilerplate code with Mocha BDD

-This repository contains a collection of sample webdriverIO (v7) projects and libraries that demonstrate how to use the tool and develop automation script using the Mochajs BDD framework.
+This repository contains a collection of sample webdriverIO (v8) projects and libraries that demonstrate how to use the tool and develop automation script using the Mochajs BDD framework.
 It uses the `chromedriver` NPM package that wraps the ChromeDriver for you.
 This service does not require a Selenium server, but uses ChromeDriver to communicate with the browser directly.

-This boilerplate code support ES6, ES8 (via babel-register), provides sample utilities to read data from MS-Excel, executes SQL statements to any database (RDBMS such as Oracle, TeraData, MySQL, Vertica) for end to end testing.
-It generate Allure, Junit/Xunit, Spec reporters as well.
+This boilerplate code support Typescript, also provides sample utilities to read data from MS-Excel, executes SQL statements to any database (RDBMS such as Oracle, TeraData, MySQL, Vertica) for end to end testing.
+It generate Allure, JSON, Junit/Xunit, Spec reporters as well. `Please note that at the time of writing (January 2023) the wdio reporting module of JSON, Junit/Xunit are not fully compatible with V8 hence it is disabled from this boilerplate code.`

-💡 If you need the wdio-v6 boilerplate project, please take the code from v6 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-mochaBDD/tree/wdio-v6)
+💡 If you need the wdio-v7 boilerplate project, please take the code from v7 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-mochaBDD/tree/wdio-v7)

 ### Installation
-This project is tested on **Node v15.0.0** and above.
+This project is tested on **Node v18.0.0** and above.
 While earlier versions of node may be compatible, but they have not been verified.

 `Node.JS:` Install  from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
 Please make sure you install NodeJS globally.